4 Modern Money Tips (not taught in school)

 Buffett's net worth is $160 billion according to Forbes.

-And he started with $20k in his early 20s according to reports.
+And he started with $20k in his early 20s.

-Running a few "what if" scenarios is a great to make sense of compound interest.
+Running a few "what if" scenarios is a helpful way to make sense of compound interest.

-FN Calculator is my favorite free compound interest app to download.
+FN Calculator is my favorite free compound interest app to download and tinker with while planning my investments.

 Over the last 40 years.